CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 The diagram below shows the interaction between different components for the `AutoComplete` feature. <br><br>
 <img src="images\SDforAutocomplete.png" width="800"><br>
 _Figure 2.7.4 : Component interactions for `Autocomplete` feature when user presses the `tab` key_
-<br /><br />
-The AutocompleteManager implements a request and response design.
-To use the Autocomplete feature, a response object is created with the command and the current cursor position and sent to the AutomcompleteManager. <br />
-The AutocompleteManager will create a response with the new command with the autocompleted command as well as the new cursor position.
-<br /><br />

 The diagram below shows the interaction between different components for the `book` command. <br><br>
 <img src="images\SDforBook.png" width="800"><br>